- A Guide to Chemotherapy

 - Your doctor may give you medicines to help prevent some side effects before they happen.

-- Many people have no long-term problems from chemo.
-And while side effects can be unpleasant, they must be measured against the need to kill the cancer cells.
+- While side effects can be unpleasant, they must be weighed against the need to kill the cancer cells.

 How long do side effects last?

 Most side effects slowly go away after treatment ends because the healthy cells recover over time.
 The time it takes to get over some side effects and regain energy varies from person to person.
 It depends on many factors, including your overall health and the drugs you were given.